YuriSizuku/GalgameReverse/README.md

 # GalgameReverse

-Some methods for extracting or importing in galgame,
+Some methods for extracting or importing in Galgame,

-as well as some methods for chs localization.
+as well as some methods for CHS localization.

 With the list:

-> my util scripts
+> UTIL scripts

 * `bintext.py`, for text exporting and importing, checking
 * `libfont.py`, for extracting, building tile font, or generating font picture.